equdevel/SnowRunner_mod_installer/README.md

 If you need to remove all mods from the cache, run "Clear cache and install mods" in "Advanced" folder.

+If you need to force reinstall one or more mods, specify their IDs separated by spaces in MOD_ID.txt in "Advanced" folder, then run "Reinstall mods".

-If you need to reinstall all mods, run "Reinstall all mods" in "Advanced" folder.
+If you need to force reinstall all mods, run "Reinstall all mods" in "Advanced" folder.
 Warning!
 All mods will be deleted from the disk and downloaded again!

 [![DONATE](https://github.com/equdevel/equdevel.github.io/blob/main/donate_banner_200px.png)](https://www.donationalerts.com/r/equdevel)